abolz/CmdLine2/doc/API.md

 ### Predicates

-All of the functions defined above take an arbitrary number of additional functions, which can be used to check if a given value satisfies various conditions.
+All of the functions defined above take an arbitrary number of additional functions which can be used to check if a given value satisfies various conditions.

 These functions must have the following signature: